-The capability of LAERTES-EU to simulate realistic precipitation amounts and distribution is an important requirement.
+The ability of LAERTES-EU to simulate realistic precipitation amounts and distribution is an important requirement.
 Moreover, temporal variability and possible trends should also be well represented for trustworthy data sets.
 The methods were applied to different investigation areas and time periods.
-Equations and additional information can be found in Appendix A-C. As the focus of this study is intensive areal precipitation, we concentrate on high percentiles of spatially aggregated daily rainfall totals, namely 99 %, and 99.9 %.
+Equations and additional information can be found in Appendix A-C. As the focus of this study is intensive areal precipitation, we concentrate on high percentiles of spatially aggregated daily rainfall totals, namely 99%, and 99.9%.
 The percentiles are based on wet days only.
 First, a spatial aggregation of daily precipitation values was applied.
-Afterwards, the percentile of these areal precipitation were calculated for each year separately.
+Afterwards, the percentiles of these areal precipitation were calculated for each year separately.
 In all data sets, ocean grid cells were set to a missing value and therefore neglected.

-190 3.1 Validation methods
+3.1 Validation methods

 LAERTES-EU is analyzed and validated using various methods.
 The intensity spectrum gives the statistical probability of each precipitation amount by taking into account all grid points and all time steps within the investigation area and without any aggregation.
 Therefore, the range of occurred values is divided into evenly spaced histogram classes, which then are normalized with the total sample size.
-The resulting intensity-probability-curve (IPC) is a good indicator if the model is capable to simulate realistic precipitation intensity distributions.
+The resulting intensity-probability curve (IPC) is a good indicator of whether the model is capable to simulate realistic precipitation intensity distributions.

-As an extension to the IPCs, the linear error in probability space L (cf. Eq.
-A1-A3 in Appendix A) is analyzed (e.g. Ward and Folland, 1991; Potts et al., 1996).
-Therefore, empirical cumulative density functions (ECDF) are calculated for each simulation run and for the observations.
+As an extension to the IPCs, the linear error in probability space L (cf. Eqs.
+A1-A3) is analyzed (e.g., Ward and Folland, 1991; Potts et al., 1996).
+Therefore, empirical cumulative density functions (ECDFs) are calculated for each simulation run and for the observations.
 The data basis is the same as for the IPCs.
-The value ΔC_r (Eq.
+The value $\Delta C_r$ (Eq.
 A1) is defined as the difference between the ECDF of a model run r and that of the observation (difference of probabilities) up to a specific precipitation intensity.
-It is therefore a measure for the over- or underestimation of the model.
-Using ΔC_r , the linear error in probability space (L_r ; Eq.
+It is therefore a measure for the overor underestimation of the model.
+Using $\Delta C_r$ , the linear error in probability space ( $L_r$ ; Eq.
 A2) is the mean of the absolute values $|\Delta C_r|$ over the entire precipitation range as defined by Déqué (2012) or Wahl et al. (2017).
-The better both density function coincide, the lower the value of L_r .
-According Eq.
-A2, L_r is always positive.
-The ensemble mean is given by \overline{L} (Eq.
+The better both density functions coincide, the lower the value of $L_r$ .
+According to Eq.
+(A2), $L_r$ is always positive.
+The ensemble mean is given by $\overline{L}$ (Eq.
 A3).

 The internal variability of LAERTES-EU on different time intervals is compared to that of the observations.
 Given that the focus of this study is on intensive widespread precipitation, this analysis is performed using spatial mean precipitation amounts averaged over the investigation areas.
-First, the time series of daily spatial means are aggregated over different intervals, namely monthly, seasonal, and yearly precipitation sums as well as 5, 10, or 30-year running means.
-In a second step, the standard deviation of a gamma distribution σ{Γ} is calculated for each of these interval series (see Appendix A; Eq.
+First, the time series of daily spatial means are aggregated over different intervals, namely monthly, seasonal, and yearly precipitation sums, as well as 5-, 10-, or 30-year running means.
+In a second step, the standard deviation of a gamma distribution $\sigma{\Gamma}$ is calculated for each of these interval series (see Appendix A; Eq.
 A4), for every single member of LAERTES-EU, and for the observations.
 Finally, the ensemble mean of the four data blocks and of the complete ensemble is built.
-This method enables the analysis of how well the internal variability on different time scales is captured by LAERTES-EU.
+This method enables the analysis of how well the internal variability on different timescales is captured by LAERTES-EU.

 The quantile-quantile (Q-Q) plot compares the simulated distribution with the observed one using different percentiles of daily spatial mean precipitation.
-The Q-Q distributions are used to calculate the coefficient of determination R^2 with R being the Pearson correlation coefficient (Eq.
+The Q-Q distributions are used to calculate the coefficient of determination $R^2$ with R being the Pearson correlation coefficient (Eq.
 A5).